bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Light Rain
+- Drizzle
-- 86% humidity
+- 84% humidity
 - 14 mph wind
 - 91% cloud cover
 - 29 AQI 🟩
-- 0.16 inches of rain in the past 24 hours
+- 0.18 inches of rain in the past 24 hours
-- 0.12 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>